 The character of Absalom is among the most complex and fascinating in the entire Bible.
-Absalom was the son of King David, known for his adonis-good looks and popularity.
-(2 Samuel 14:25).
-Absalom ultimately rebelled against his father, and prompted his father to flea Jerusalem before his kingdom was restored.
-We do not know all that went on inside Absalom’s head, but we do enough to affirm an interesting relationship–the relationship between offense and rebellion.
+Absalom was the son of King David, known for his Adonis-good looks and popularity (2 Samuel 14:25).
+Absalom eventually rebelled against his father, and prompted him to flee his palace in Jerusalem before his kingdom was restored.
+We do not know all that went on inside Absalom’s head, but we do enough to infer an interesting relationship–the relationship between offense and rebellion.
 A massive offense drove Absalom down a self and other-destructive moral spiral that ultimately ruined his life and stained the legacy of his family.

-Absalom’s story begins in 2 Samuel 13, not with his own misdeeds, but those of his half-brother Ammon, through their father David.
-To make a long story short, Amnon raped Absalom’s sister Tamar.
+Absalom’s story begins in 2 Samuel 13, not with his own misdeeds, but with those of his half-brother Ammon, whom he was related to through his father David.
+To make a long story short, Amnon sexually assaulted Absalom’s sister Tamar.
 While King David was “very angry” as a result (v.
 21), he did nothing to punish Amnon.
-Rape was a capital offense and should have warranted the death penalty.
+Sexual assault was a capital offense in that culture and should have warranted the death penalty.
 2 Samuel 13 says that Absalom “spoke to Amnon neither good nor bad, for Absalom hated Amnon, because he had violated his sister Tamar” (v.
 22).
 Tamar “lived a desolate woman in her brother Absalom’s house” (v.
-20), and you can imagine the impact of watching her suffer on a daily basis had on him.
+20).
+You can imagine the impact of watching her suffer on a daily basis had on him.

 After two years, Absalom took revenge.
-He threw a party, invited all of King David’s sons, including Amnon, and instructed his servants to murder Amnon while he was intoxicated (v.
+Similar to the Revenge Of The Forty-Seven Rōnin, he had waited until his target was off-guard.
+Absalom threw a party, invited all of King David’s sons, including Amnon, and instructed his servants to murder Amnon while he was intoxicated (v.
 29).
 This event prompted great consternation in the royal family, and prompted Absalom to flee Jerusalem to the independent Kingdom of Geshur.
-After three years, Absalom was invited back to Jerusalem by his father, but that is far from the end of the story.
+After three years, Absalom was forgiven by his father and invited back to Jerusalem, but that is far from the end of the story.

-Absalom ultimately declares himself king and amasses support so strong that his father now has to flee his kingdom in Jerusalem (15:14).
-In verse 22, Absalom violates his father’s concubines on a roof to declare his open hostility toward him.
-The battle between them continues until King David’s army earns a huge victory (18:8), and Absalom is killed by Joab (18:14).
+Absalom ultimately amassed strong popular support, declared himself king, and posed such a threat that his father had to abandon his home in Jerusalem (15:14).
+In verse 22, Absalom violated his father’s concubines on a public roof to declare his open hostility toward him.
+War between the duo ensued, until King David’s army earned a huge victory (18:8), and Absalom was killed by David’s chief military officer, Joab (18:14).

-The rebellion of Absalom is likely the greatest trial King David ever faced.
-It is reminiscent of the curse pronounced by Nathan the prophet after David committed adultery with a man’s wife while he was serving in the military.
+The rebellion of Absalom was likely the greatest trial King David ever endured.
+If you read about his life, that is saying a lot.
+It was reminiscent of the curse pronounced by Nathan the prophet after David committed adultery with a man’s wife while he was serving in the military.

 Now therefore the sword shall never depart from your house, because you have despised me and have taken the wife of Uriah the Hittite to be your wife.2 Samuel 12:10